-(1) The doctorate is proof of the ability to achieve results which constitute the development of a branch of knowledge, its theories and methods by one's own independent academic work.

-(2) In the course of the doctorate, apart from the above, specialist knowledge is deepened and extended to additional fields and additional interdisciplinary qualifications are gained.

-- (3) A doctorate at the TU Bergakademie Freiberg is only possible: - 1. if the university has at least one full-time university lecturer either working in this field or who is able to cover a significant part of an interdisciplinary field and - 2. if a university lecturer (Professor, Junior Professor, Associate Professor who, in accordance with § 65, paragraph 1, clause 3 of the Saxon Universities Act, has the membership rights of a university lecturer) is willing to supervise and assess the thesis (supervisor).
+- (1) The doctorate is proof of the ability to achieve results which constitute the development of a branch of knowledge, its theories and methods by one's own independent academic work. - (2) In the course of the doctorate, apart from the above, specialist knowledge is deepened and extended to additional fields and additional interdisciplinary qualifications are gained. - (3) A doctorate at the Faculty of Geosciences, Geoengineering and Mining is only possible: - 1. if the faculty has at least one full-time university lecturer either working in this field of science or who is able to cover a significant part of an interdisciplinary field and - 2. if a university lecturer of the faculty (Professor, Junior Professor, Associate Professor who, in accordance with § 65, paragraph 1, sentence 3 of the Law on the Freedom of the Universities in the Free State of Saxony (SächsHSFG), has the membership rights of a university lecturer) is willing to supervise and assess the thesis (supervisor).
 Academic assistants and research associates can be assigned the independent supervision of a doctorate by the Faculty Board if they provide evidence of a habilitation.
 In exceptional cases the Faculty Board can assign the independent supervision of a doctorate to exceptionally qualified scholars who hold a doctorate, even without proof of habilitation.

-(4) To structure the doctorate phase, a supervision agreement can be made between the supervisor and the graduate student.
-The supervision agreement must at least contain the research and learning objectives, a timetable and a work plan and details of annual reports.
+Honorary professors who are university teachers in the material sense (academic researchers and teachers who are entrusted with the independent representation of a scientific subject in research and teaching on the basis of their habilitation or other proof of qualification) may be assigned by the Faculty Board the independent supervision of a doctorate in specially justified cases. - (4) To structure the doctorate phase, a supervision agreement can be made between the supervisor and the graduate student.
+The supervision agreement must at least contain the research and learning objectives, a timetable and a work plan and details of annual reports. - (5) One co-supervisor can be named in the supervision agreement.
+Co-supervisors can be university lecturers or habilitated scholars of the TU Bergakademie Freiberg or other universities.
+Co-supervisors can also be representatives of industry, organisations or research institutes who are doctorate holders, if they possess equivalent or special skills.